StimulCross/nestjs-lru-cache/README.md

 }
 ```

-Once `useArgumentOptions` is enabled, you can pass an object with cache options as the **final, optional parameter** of the decorated method. **Only the last argument is evaluated as a potential cache options object.**
+Once `useArgumentOptions` is enabled, you can pass an object with cache options as the **final, optional parameter** of the decorated method. **Only the last argument is evaluated as a potential cache options object**.

 ```ts
 // Invoke the method as usual: